Skip to main content

 What exercises should be avoided with osteoporosis?

 Due to the risk of fracture, it’s important to avoid certain movements of the spine and hips if you have osteoporosis.
-This is true not only for exercise but in everyday movements as well.
-Activities that cause you to bend forward, sideways, or twist your spine should be avoided.
+This is true not only for exercise but also in everyday movements.
+Avoid activities that cause you to bend forward, sideways, or twist your spine.

 Any movements that cause high impact to weak bones can result in fractures.
 Jumping, lunging, and punching are motions that generate a high level of impact.
 Exercises that result in high impacts include: